There are nurses. And then there are Cooper nurses.

 A Cooper nurse is ready to learn, ready to teach, and above all – ready first.

-As a leading academic health system with the busiest trauma center in the region, Cooper nurses provide the highest level of compassionate and comprehensive care to our patients – many of whom are critically injured and ill.
+Working at the region's leading academic health system and busiest trauma center, Cooper nurses provide the highest level of compassionate and comprehensive care to our patients – many of whom are critically injured and ill.
 Cooper nurses are committed to excellence and dedicated to serving our patients.

 What Makes Cooper Nurses Different